 Once you’ve selected a few paint samples for your space, take them home to see what they’ll look like in your room, with your lighting.
 Whether the luminance comes from a lamp or a window, what may seem like a safe neutral can reveal an unwanted color.
 Tape samples to the wall to see what they look like at different times of the day.
 You may be surprised how lighting can bring out hidden hues.

 Identifying undertones can be tricky, and coordinating multiple colors can be even trickier.
 We’ve taken care of the guesswork for you!
 Coordinate neutrals based on undertone family with our Whites & Neutrals Color Card.
 We’ve created columns of five colors from light to dark that work naturally together, helping you create a comfortable yet sophisticated space.
 The colors seamlessly work together in our pre-made palettes to add a soothing, welcoming feeling to your space.

 When it comes to painting your home, aim for a smooth color transition from room to room.
 Narrow your paint choices by choosing the same undertone for the space adjacent to the room you want to paint.
 If one room is beige with a subtle green undertone and you want to paint the room next to it a blue-gray, try a blue-gray with a slight hint of green.

 A color’s undertone is an important aspect of color selection.
 Take the time to find these sometimes subtle undertones and you’ll master the art of pairing colors for the perfect color scheme.

-If you’re unsure of undertone, ask one of our paint experts at your local Diamond Vogel service center.
+If you’re unsure of undertone, ask one of our paint experts at your local Diamond Vogel Paint Store.
 They’ll be able to help you pick the perfect color palette for your space.